nicholasproietti/nicholasproietti/README.md

 I am physicist with a talent for data science and machine learning.
 Passionate about developing innovative solutions using data-driven approaches.
 Eager to expand my knowledge and ready to dive into challenging projects.

 I'm deeply passionate about the latest advancements in AI.
-I love exploring new AI tools, staying updated on cutting-edge innovations 👀, and harnessing AI’s potential to enhance my personal growth and career development.
+I love exploring new AI tools, staying updated on cutting-edge innovations, and harnessing AI’s potential to enhance my personal growth and career development.

 ### Data Science Projects